mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 12 Customize Reports
+## 12 Customize Reports

-This text explains how to customize the Journal report, focusing on adding and removing columns, sorting transactions, and saving customizations.
 The Journal report is particularly useful for tracking transactions by the order of creation, helping identify and correct date-related mistakes.
+Customize a Journal report, focus on adding and removing columns, sorting transactions, and saving customizations.

 1. **Open the Journal Report:**
    - Click `Reports` in the left navigation panel.